-Extract 8: Keeping Protectionism at Bay
+Extract 6: Keeping Protectionism at Bay

 The world's big trading nations have done a fairly good job over the last two years of resisting protectionism.
 But these countries' patience with open markets seems to be wearing thin.
+Every country has given in to temptation to some degree.
 This course is not surprising given the sluggish recovery.